MCP Integration

 → POST /webhook • 200 • 2.3s ago • stripe-signature: ...

 Every tool maps to a real Hooklistener action.
-Your AI assistant calls them automatically when you ask about webhooks, endpoints, or uptime.
+Your AI assistant calls them automatically when you ask about webhooks, endpoints, actions, uptime, or stored data.

 Debug Endpoints